Florida lawmakers vote to eliminate tax on diapers for 1 year - NewsBreak

 A box of the so-called “good” brands can cost you more than $30 for 60 diapers — and that’s before taxes.

-“I wish there was more out there to help single mothers,” said Kenya Amrstrong.
+“I wish there was more out there to help single mothers,” said Kenya Armstrong.

 Parents can expect to go through 3,000 diapers a year at an average of eight diapers a day.